 Large parts are browning and dying

->

-> On the other hand if it is happening on mass you have a problem.
-Check over it carefully for any pests and assess how you have been treating it during the previous couple of weeks or months.
-Then going forward follow our Parlour Palm care instructions section.
+On the other hand if it is happening on mass you have a problem.
+Check it over carefully for any pests and assess how you have been treating it during the previous couple of weeks or months.
+Then going forward, follow our Parlour Palm care instructions section.

->

-> Leaves with brown tips
+Leaves with brown tips

 Normally this is a sign of very dry air so increase the humidity to prevent this.
 If you can't, you should just remove the brown tips with a pair of scissors as they blemish the overall appearance.